-United Nations Foundation Announces Fifth Annual Global Issues Press Fellowship
+United Nations Foundation Announces Sixth Annual Global Issues Press Fellowship

-Fellowship during UN Week in New York City Provides Exclusive Access to Global Experts, with Focus on Post-2015 Development Agenda and Climate Change
+Fellowship during UN Week in New York City Provides Exclusive Access to Global Experts, with Focus on the New Sustainable Development Goals, Global Health, and Climate Change

-The United Nations Foundation today announced that it will host its fifth annual reporting fellowship in New York, to coincide with the UN General Assembly, the 2014 Social Good Summit, and the UN Secretary-General’s Climate Summit.
-The fellowship will provide journalists with the latest information on pressing global development issues, giving them unprecedented access to UN experts, country leaders, and NGO representatives.
+The United Nations Foundation today announced that it will host its sixth annual reporting fellowship in New York, to coincide with the UN General Assembly, the Sustainable Development Goals Summit, and the 2015 Social Good Summit.
+The fellowship will provide journalists with the latest information on pressing global development issues, giving them the ability to hear directly from top UN, government, and business leaders, and unparalleled access to experts and activists on climate, equality, and global health.

-This 3-day fellowship, from September 20-23, will have a special focus on the post-2015 Development Agenda and climate change.
-Fellows will have access to UN Secretary-General Ban Ki-moon’s Climate Summit on September 23 and to the 2014 Social Good Summit, during which fellows will have the opportunity to interact with heads of state, business leaders, and celebrities dedicated to development-related causes.
+This 4-day fellowship, held September 26-29, will have a special focus on the Sustainable Development Goals and climate change.
+It will also include access to the 2015 Social Good Summit, during which fellows will have the opportunity to interact with heads of state, business leaders, global development experts, and celebrities dedicated to development-related causes.

 With support from the Bill & Melinda Gates Foundation, the fellowship is designed to foster participants’ understanding and facilitate reporting of the issues surrounding international development, climate change and global health.
 Fellows will participate in on- and off-the-record issue briefings, roundtables, and conversations with experts and high-level officials.